 The Crisis on IPv4 or Opportunity on IPv6

 This is exactly what the crisis is.
-For countries or companies that are not using IPv6, it is very difficult to access websites which use IPv6 and not IPv4.
+For countries or companies that are not using IPv6, it is very difficult to access websites that use IPv6 and not IPv4.
 Hence connection will be slower to these sites and in general too.
 Reliability will be down and latency will be up.
 This would make the Internet more difficult to use.

 Most of the websites are hosted in nations that are fast adopting IPv6.
 This means that connectivity that is taking place outside of those countries is going to get worse.
 In fact, those countries would soon be forced to adopt IPv6 or they would be left out of this network for global communications.

 This kind of pressure is required by the global community in order to force more widespread adoption.
-Mainly the reason why IPv6 had not been adopted earlier is because the crisis had not taken placed.
+Mainly the reason why IPv6 had not been adopted earlier is that the crisis had not taken place.
 Hence businesses, individuals, as well as ISPs and websites did not see the need to upgrade.
 But now the moment of crisis has come and adoption is rising on a daily basis.

 The fact is that all of us are resistant to change.
 This is why it is the pressure of a largely-inaccessible Internet that is going to make total adoption necessary in order to become a participant of the global community.
 How long that will take remains to be seen.